Excel VBA to Find Matching Value in Column: 8 Examples

 Overview of Finding Ranges of the Blank Column in VBA

-• To do so, we have to give names BlanK Cell in H4 cells and create a button naming it as Search Blank Cell.
+• We gave names BlanK Cell in H4 cells and created a button naming it as Search Blank Cell.

 Looking for Blank Cell and giving button Search Blank Cell

-• After opening a module you can write down the code below and assign the macro in the Search Blank Cell.
+• Open a module you can write down the code below and assign the macro in the Search Blank Cell.

 Code for finding Blank cell